corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/two-phase-finality.md

 Up until Corda 4.10, the finality flow protocol was implemented using a single pass transaction sharing mechanism as depicted below:

-{{< figure alt="conventional finality protocol" width=80% zoom="./resources/C4 Finality - Conventional.png" >}}
+{{< figure alt="conventional finality protocol" width=100% zoom="./resources/C4 Finality - Conventional.png" >}}

 Note the following:

-- Peers only receive the finalised transaction after successful notarisation
+- Peers only receive the finalised transaction after successful notarisation.
 - Recovery is only possible at the Initiator side as Peers have no record of a transaction until finality.
 - Failure conditions may lead to ledger inconsistency requiring manual intervention for recovery.